SWENG-2021-G27/csv-to-json-har/helper_scripts/SFU-Mocap/README.md

 This folder has the following structure:
 ````
 SFU-Mocap
+|- TestData
     |- config.json
+    |- <several SFU mocap files for testing>
+|- TestOutput
+    |- <potentially json output files>
+|- Verified
+    |- <copies from TestOutput that have been checked by a human>
 |- download.py
 |- bvh_to_csv.py
 ````
-`config.json` is a configuration file that can be used to convert the SFU Motion Capture Dataset into a series of appropriate JSON files for animation using the conversion application.
+`TestDataconfig.json` is a configuration file that can be used to convert the SFU Motion Capture Dataset into a series of appropriate JSON files for animation using the conversion application.

 `download.py` is a python script that will download the SFU Motion Capture Dataset into a new folder in the `./RawDatasets`